LawleyFall2017/230-fall2017/weekly_materials/week1/basicMarkupExercise.md

 We will also be adding a configuration file to your RIT web space to override some of the server's (problematic) default behavior.

+## Important Resources

+- **[Mozilla Developer Network (MDN) Web Docs](https://developer.mozilla.org/en-US/)**: A regularly updated archive of tutorials and reference guides for a wide variety of web technologies.
+Widely used by professional web developers.
+- **[W3 Schools](https://www.w3schools.com/)**: One of the older comprehensive web technology documentation sites.
+Used to have a reputation for being overly simplistic, but it has improved significantly in recent years.

 ## Setting Up Your Folders and Files

 On your computer (or on a USB drive) create a folder called igme230, and inside of the igme230 folder, create folder called week1.
 The igme230 folder is where all of your exercises and projects for this class will be stored.
 The week1 folder is for today's exercise.